|

 The illness first struck the King in1788 with symptoms that shocked the court, he was caught talking to a tree, and even worse attacked his son during dinner at Windsor Castle.

-His treatment at Queens Square were often humiliating and horrific.
-George was tied down into an iron chair and disgusting remedies were smeared over his body.
+His treatment at Queens Square was often humiliating and horrific.
+George was tied down to an iron chair and disgusting remedies were smeared over his body.

 During the King's confinement at Queens Square, his wife, Queen Charlotte, stored delicacies for her husband in the cellar of this pub.